BlockchainCommons/WIPs-IETF-draft-deterministic-cbor/draft-mcnally-deterministic-cbor.md

 * Supports iteration through entries in dCBOR canonical key order.
 * Supports testing for inclusion of duplicate keys, e.g., `10` and `10.0`.

-The dCBOR decoder MUST return an error if it encounters duplicate map keys.
+The dCBOR decoder MUST return an error if it encounters misordered or duplicate map keys.

 ## API Handling of Numeric Values